DeccaM1/airbnb-clone-project./README.md

 6. __HTTPS (TLS Encryption)__
 All communication between the client and server is encrypted via SSL/TLS, enforced via HTTPS.
 Prevents man-in-the-middle (MITM) attacks and ensures that sensitive data like login credentials and payments cannot be intercepted.
+## CI/CD Pipeline
+CI/CD (Continuous Integration and Continuous Deployment) refers to a set of practices that automate the process of building, testing, and deploying code whenever changes are made.
+This ensures that updates are delivered quickly, reliably, and with minimal manual intervention.
+CI/CD is essential to maintain stability, speed up feature delivery, and ensure users have a seamless experience during updates.
+__CI/CD Tools__
++ GitHub Action
++ Docker
++ Terraform
++ AWS